goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 ## Week 4 - Scaling

-This section help us to understand resources efficiency.
+This section helps us understand resource efficiency.
 How many `CPU/memory` do I need for my system to perform well?
 What are the breaking points of our system?

 ### Queueing System